 Measure success along the way: If you’re working with clients to change consumption behaviors by using a spending plan it may be three months or more before you’re able to discern and discuss the efficacy of the spending plan.
 Yes, you might see the numbers, but the why behind the numbers, especially if they aren’t positive, can help you guide clients back to a better path.
 Check in regularly (and automatically) on specific goals: this is where technology can aid in behavior change.

 Give them what they want: In the end, some of us just want a sliver of freedom to spend.
 Whether it’s in our upbringing or our experiences to date, we may have had the freedom to buy whatever we wanted, whenever we wanted.
 At least until the reality of a bad result was reached.
 For these individuals the imposition of a rigid plan for spending and consuming will be a fundamental shift in behavior, which will be challenging.
 But if there is a budgeted amount for that freedom, it can reduce the perceived confinement of a budget.

-Don’t give up: Persistence is the game here, and as we’ve discussed here before, saving money is every bit as important as investment returns in building wealth.
+Don’t give up: changing money attitudes is challenging.
+Persistence is the game here, and as we’ve discussed here before, saving money is every bit as important as investment returns in building wealth.
 Even more so during the early years of accumulation.
 In the long-run it will be worth the struggle to find ways—even if through trial and error—to have a better-than-negative attitude about budgets, and to successfully use this powerful tool to guide spending behaviors.